What's In Pfizer's COVID-19 Vaccine?

 Dr. Malvestutto points out that as we start to vaccinate millions of people, it's likely that some side effects will occur.
 "It's important to keep that in context," he explains.
 "We have thousands of people every year experience kidney damage and heart damage from taking anti-inflammatories.
 We have patients who have serious gastrointestinal bleeding from taking aspirin."
 He says that no medication is 100% safe, but it's important to keep in mind the frequency of side effects.
 "There may be rare ones, but it's unlikely that they will be frequent or serious," he says.

 With results as transparent and promising as these, it's hard to ignore how effective this vaccine is.
-Now all we have left to do is wait for FDA approval, and do our part to continue stopping the spread by wearing masks, staying home, and practicing safe social distancing.
+Now all we have left to do is wait for the rollout, and do our part to continue stopping the spread by wearing masks, staying home, and practising safe social distancing.